Updated: Dec 21, 2021

 The collaboration with Josh the SUP Guide was a huge success on Loch Lomond and super relationships formed with the team at The Oak Tree Inn at Balmaha.
 26 people enjoyed time on Loch Lomond over trips we ran over 3 days.
 This will be running again in 2022 and we are very excited about it!
 If you haven't made it up to Balmaha for a St Mocha coffee or dinner in the hotel then you really must go!

-Having spent time with WSA and training different instructors I became aware of the need to more safety and support needed for new paddleboarders so we launched the SUP safety course which was a huge a success and will continue on next year.
-The courses ran on Friday's and Saturdays through September October and November and saw many people feeling much more confident about paddling in open water and knowing how to get back on their own board properly, but also how to help others too.
+Having spent time with WSA and training different instructors I became aware of the need for more safety and support needed for new paddleboarders.
+Hence, we launched the SUP safety course which was a huge success and will continue next year.
+The courses ran on Fridays and Saturdays through September, October and November and saw many people feeling much more confident about paddling in open water and knowing how to get back on their own board properly, but also how to help others too.
 Being able to pass on our good knowledge of the sport has been very satisfying and possibly the most enjoyable part of the summer.
 Creating learning environments for new paddlers and also creating small friendship groups with people that now paddle together is what Glasgow Paddleboarders is all about.

 Over £1800 was also raised through our social group on the paddle from the Falkirk Wheel to Glasgow.
 Malcolm Briggs shared his idea for supporting paddling the length of the English Channel.
 36km.
 It was fantastic to be able to support The British Heart Foundation, a charity that Malcolm was very keen to engage with.

 We've slowed down for winter now but have lots to look forward to next season.
 I haven't mentioned many of the other projects and fun trips and events that we have been involved in this year but this little insight shows how busy it has been and also allows for some calm and time out.
 The retail of Sea Lion and Gladiator will continue and boards are available via our website.
 Starboard have now allowed us to retail their awesome kit as well.
 Anomy will be back in 2022.